ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `MiddleFingerSense` - The middle finger sense touch is active.
   * `RingFingerSense` - The ring finger sense touch is active.
   * `PinkyFingerSense` - The pinky finger sense touch is active.
+ * `public enum AxisType` - Axis Types
+  * `Digital` - A digital axis with a binary result of 0f not pressed or 1f is pressed.
+  * `Axis` - An analog axis ranging from no squeeze at 0f to full squeeze at 1f.
+  * `SenseAxis` - A cap sens axis ranging from not near at 0f to touching at 1f.
  * `public bool triggerPressed` - This will be true if the trigger is squeezed about half way in.
 Default: `false`
  * `public bool triggerTouched` - This will be true if the trigger is squeezed a small amount.
 Default: `false`
  * `public bool triggerHairlinePressed` - This will be true if the trigger is squeezed a small amount more from any previous squeeze on the trigger.
 Default: `false`